ninglixu/Awesome-StreetViewGeneration/README.md

 - Image Generation: A Review.
 NPL 2022.
 - A review on Generative Adversarial Networks for image generation.
 Computer & Graphics 2022.
 - Nerf: Neural radiance field in 3d vision, a comprehensive review. arXiv 2022.
+- Advances in neural rendering.
+In Computer Graphics Forum (2022)
 - A Survey of Image Synthesis Methods for Visual Machine Learning.
 CGF 2020.
+- State of the art on neural rendering.
+In Computer Graphics Forum (2020).